rahulsankrut/agents/fedex/docs/DEMO_SCRIPT.md

 **Consumer Trend Prediction:**
 - "A skincare brand used our trend analysis to launch a clean beauty line 6 months ahead of competitors, capturing 35% market share in the first year"

+**Inventory Management:**
+- "A seasonal supply company used our forecasting to optimize inventory planning, reducing overstock by 40% and stockouts by 60% while improving cash flow by $1.2M"

 **Supply Chain Optimization:**
 - "A logistics company optimized their distribution network based on our demand patterns, reducing delivery times by 25%"